nxtlytics/jenkins-controller/README.md

 ### Run locally

-`docker-compose up` will give you a master that can run docker jenkins agents using label `docker-agent`
+`docker-compose up` will give you a controller that can run docker jenkins agents using label `docker-agent`

 ### Example: declare a shared library